Goedele Liekens

 Goedele Maria Gertrude Liekens (/nl/; born 21 January 1963 in Aarschot) is a Belgian politician, sexologist, TV host and beauty pageant titleholder who was crowned Miss Belgium 1986 and represented her country at Miss Universe 1986.
-She also currently serving as a member of the Belgian Chamber of Representatives for the party Open VLD, to which she was elected in 2019.
+She also currently serving as a member of the Belgian Chamber of Representatives for Anders (formerly Open Flemish Liberals and Democrats), to which she was elected in 2019.

 Early life and education

 Liekens grew up in Begijnendijk, a rural village in Flanders.
 She studied psychology at the Free University of Brussels and did her internship in a prison, where she worked with inmates being condemned to lifelong sentences.
 She gained national fame when she was elected Miss Belgium in 1986, in particular, due to her rebellious behavior during the following Miss Universe election taking place in Panama, where she refused to shake hands with the head of state, General Manuel Noriega, saying that he ‘led an incorrect and faulty regime’.
 Subsequently, Liekens studied for and obtained a master's degree in clinical and adult psychology from the University of Brussels.